JoyPeter-Atule/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to write a empty file
+Script to add permission to execute to the owner of a file